-- variation in outcomes between paediatric diabetes services
+- There was continued variation in outcomes and health check completion rates between paediatric diabetes services.

 Parents and carers of children and young people with diabetes should: